clinvar/apidemo/tutorial.md

 The details of calculating the proper tokens can be found in the attached ppts.

 Get variants from ClinGenDb
 ---------------------------
 Variants can be obtained by issuing http GET requests.
 Responses are returned asJSON documents that contains both the data and servers status codes.
-A typical
 ```ruby
 # An example usage of the clingendb API
 # @Author Xin Feng